AgenticData: An Agentic Data Analytics System for Heterogeneous Data: System Overview

-\textbf{Validator.} Relying solely on LLMs to comprehend lengthy contexts can result in flawed plans with unexpected grammatical and logical errors due to the attention mechanism missing key information.
-To identify these errors before executing the plan, we propose a \texttt{Validator} module that checks both the grammar and semantic accuracy of the plan generated by the \texttt{Planner}. \our uses a JSON decoder and a validator operator to ensure the generated plan is executable and properly structured.
-Additionally, it employs a discriminative LLM to assess the plan's completeness, ensuring it can effectively address the data analysis task.
-If any issues are detected, the \texttt{Validator} records detailed error messages in memory, which are then used to inform and guide subsequent plan generation.
+\textbf{Plan Validator Agent (Section~\ref{sec:planvalid}).} Relying solely on LLMs to comprehend lengthy contexts can lead to flawed plans containing unexpected grammatical and logical errors, as the attention mechanism might miss key information.
+To identify these errors before executing the plan, we propose a plan validator agent that checks both the grammar and semantic correctness of the generated plan.
+If any errors are detected, the plan validator agent stores detailed error messages in memory, which are then used to inform and guide subsequent plan generation.

-\textbf{Optimizer.} LLM costs dominate the overall expenses associated with semantic operators, and a cost-effective physical plan is crucial for maintaining a low-cost data analysis system.
-In \our, we design an optimizer module that enhances both latency and cost efficiency.
-Initially, the optimizer applies optimization rules to reduce query latency and lower LLM costs.
-It then selects suitable LLM models for semantic operators to maximize quality within a specified budget.
-We introduce an innovative plan-level quality model for tree-structured plans and use the model to minimize the cost.
-The design of the \texttt{Optimizer} is detailed in Section~\ref{sec:optimize}.
+\textbf{Feedback-Aware Memory Management Agent (Section~\ref{sec:memory}).} To optimize memory utilization, we introduce a sophisticated mechanism designed to manage both short-term errors and long-term knowledge while coordinating its use as feedback for multiple agents. \our relies on memory for data collection and provides feedback for learning through analogy and error correction.
+Since all errors encountered during semantic planning are managed within memory, preventing excessive errors from overwhelming the LLMs' features poses a challenge.
+Unlike the conventional ReAct agent framework, which integrates all error messages into agents, \our employs a smart memory management strategy to enhance effectiveness.
+We record both the errors and plan traces, calculate the State Value for each plan by the Bellman Equation, and move top-k most (least) valuable plans into long-term memory.
+Along with the summarized common knowledge, our memory guides LLM to solve tasks more accurately and efficiently.

+\textbf{Plan Optimization Agent.} The cost of invoking LLMs to execute semantic operators is the primary expense in plan execution, making a cost-effective physical plan essential for maintaining a low-cost data analytics system.
+In \our, we design an optimization agent that enhances both latency and cost efficiency.
+We propose a three-step semantic query optimization method to reduce the cost.
+Initially, equivalent cost optimization rules are applied to the logical plan without degrading quality (e.g., moving the semantic operators after the relational filters, moving semantic operators that are not used by other operators to the root).
+Then, we optimize the join orders and reduce the plan cost using a dynamic-programming algorithm.
+Finally, we employ a cascading optimization approach to reduce LLM costs by initially using embeddings, followed by smaller LLMs for filtering, and finally employing larger LLMs to verify results for each semantic operator.